SAP-samples/multi-cloud-html5-apps-samples/managed-html5-runtime-jwt-kyma/README.md

-# Basic SAPUI5 App with a Managed Application Router and a Backend Component in the Kyme Runtime
+# Basic SAPUI5 App with a Managed Application Router and a Backend Component in the Kyma Runtime

 ## Diagram